curbcoin/Curb/wpv1.md

 # Curb
-Curb is an easy to use crypto marketplace for finding available parking at extreme low rates
+Curb is an easy to use crypto-based marketplace for finding available parking at low rates.

 # Introduction
 Curb was created for the future of the automotive industry.
-Imagine a world where locating a parking space can be done before you arrive.
+Imagine a world where locating a parking space can be done before you arrive at a lower price than conventional parking.
 With Curb, this is possible.
-Curb works with owners of Parking Lots & Garages as well as the everyday human.
+Curb works with owners of Parking Lots & Garages as well as the everyday driver.
 Using Curb allows for lot owners, companies, and more to accept cryptocurrency as a form as payment for parking to provide cheaper space.

 # Mission
 Curbs goal is to nearly half the average cost of paid parking by allowing any company to accept cryptocurrency in exchange for space.

-# A Bright Future
+# Future
 Using Smart Contracts thanks to the Ethereum blockchain, Curb will allow for users to make agreements on short-term and long-term parking deals within seconds.
 This allows for the safety and security for the seller, as well as the buyer.

 Blockchain technology is only in its beggining stage with it mainly being used for financial services, current predictions state